 2. Heat oil in a large pot over medium-high heat.
 Add onion and saute 5 minutes.

-3. Add celery, garlic, ginger, lemongrass, cumin and saute 1 minute.
+3. Add celery, garlic, ginger, lemongrass, cumin, sald and red pepper flakes and saute 1 minute.

-4. Pour coconut milk into pot, then chicken broth, potatoes and kale.
+4. Pour coconut milk into pot, then chicken broth, potatoes, corn and kale.
 Stir.

 5. Bring mixture to boil, then immediately turn heat to low.
 Stir, cover pot, and simmer until potatoes are tender, about 20 minutes, stir periodically.